dhimandipanshi/Loan_Default_Risk_Analysis/README.md

 # 🚀 Executive Summary

 Horizon Financial Group observed that approximately **1 in 4 personal loans (25%)** issued during **2024–2025** resulted in default—more than double the organization's target default rate of **12%**.
-To identify the primary drivers of loan defaults, I analyzed borrower profiles and loan application data using **SQL, Python (Pandas), and Excel**.
+To identify the primary drivers of loan defaults, I analyzed borrower profiles and loan application data using **SQL, and Excel**.
 The analysis focused on four critical underwriting factors:

 - Credit Score
 - Debt-to-Income (DTI) Ratio